Active Coconut Tree Divemaster Interns

 BECOMING PADI PROS IN ROATAN

-As we approach the end of 2018 we introduce to the staff an additional 4 divemaster interns Willy, Tina, James, Elise ready to embrace their 6 week long journey into becoming a Padi pro.
+Each divemaster that signs up with us gets ready to embrace their 6 week journey into becoming a Padi pro.
 They will soon be tested with academic studies, practical applications, skill circuits, dive briefings and leads, night dives, compressor maintenance and tank filling and of course meeting and greeting customers as they come into the busiest shop that west end has to offer.

 This is our 2018 Street Hockey crew.